-- Watercolor paper (I cut ours into smallish pieces)
+- Watercolor paper cut into small squares

-- Paint brush
+- Paint brushes

 - Water to clean brush between colors